ZhangAoCanada/Camera-Undistortion/README.md

-# Camera-Undistortion
+# Pinhole Camera Calibration
-undistort camera images
+This library is working specifically for undistorting images that taken from a pinhole camera.